 In this humble building, Dave envisioned a basket factory with hundreds of craftsmen and craftswomen weaving, tacking, talking and laughing.
 He knew from his previous business ventures that he had a knack for envisioning the unlikely.
 So he attacked his new venture with enthusiasm.

 Dave became increasingly convinced that American consumers wanted the handmade craftsmanship and quality of Longaberger baskets.
 He tried different ways to sell baskets at malls, department stores and other retail outlets, with varying degrees of success.
 In 1978, Dave discovered that the most effective way to sell the company’s baskets was not through retail outlets but through home shows, where an educated home consultant could show Longaberger baskets, share the history and explain the craftsmanship that each basket holds.

 With that discovery, the Longaberger Company’s direct sales organization was born.

 Over the years, customers have developed an amazing passion for Longaberger baskets.
 The family’s tradition of philanthropy is continued each year through The Longaberger Foundation, which has donated millions of dollars to local charities and educational institutions since its inception in 1998.
 The company’s Horizon of Hope initiative has raised more than $18 million over the past 15 years for breast cancer research.

-Today, The Longaberger Company remains America's premier maker of handcrafted baskets and offers other home and lifestyle products, including pottery, wrought iron, fabric accessories and specialty foods.
+Today, The Longaberger Company remains America’s premier maker of handcrafted baskets and offers other home and lifestyle products, including pottery, wrought iron and fabric accessories.
 The company is based in Newark, Ohio, and there are thousands of independent Home Consultants located in all U.S. states who sell Longaberger products directly to customers.